amiralo01/Route_Cacau/README.md

 During the registration phase, you can also register using your Google data.

 Note: It is worth mentioning that information from suppliers is received directly from them into the database.
 # Commands needed to run the codes on your machine:
-* To be able to use the Leaflet tool, you must use the '''npm install leaflet''' command in your terminal to install the necessary dependencies on your machine.
+* To be able to use the Leaflet tool, you must use the ```npm install leaflet``` command in your terminal to install the necessary dependencies on your machine.
-* To be able to use the Firebase database, you must use the '''npm install firebase''' command on your terminal to install the dependencies on your terminal.
+* To be able to use the Firebase database, you must use the ```npm install firebase``` command on your terminal to install the dependencies on your terminal.

 # Tools 🔧